cmunilla/JPath/README.md

 JPath
 =====

+**A Java DSL for reading JSON documents.**

+JPath project is based on the Jayway JsonPath one and is a Java port of [Stefan Goessner JsonPath implementation](http://goessner.net/articles/JsonPath/).

 The JPath project is based on the 2.4.0 version of the [[Jayway JsonPath](https://github.com/json-path/JsonPath.git)] project (the last integrated changes were the ones held by the commit 39b489339c0c436a69177030f64b7f5691a2fea8) and reuses a wide range of data structures that were defined by this last one.

 The most important change introduced by the JPath project is the modularity of the usable JSON implementations; instead of  the all-in-one paradigm that was chosen by the Jayway JsonPath contributors, the JPath project provides a separated module for each referenced JSON implementation.
 Moreover it offers a generic extension model to easily adapt to any new JSON implementation.